Kasey Chambers: 2008–2010: Rattlin' Bones to Little Bird

-2011–13: Storybook to Wreck & Ruin
+2011–2013: Storybook to Wreck & Ruin

-Storybook, Chambers next studio album, was released in September 2011 and consists of cover versions of other artists material, which peaked at No. 21.
+Storybook, Chambers next studio album, was released in September 2011, and consists of cover versions of other artists material, which peaked at No. 21.
 No Surf Music's Jason D Hamad described how, "because of its very nature I can't say that this album breaks any new ground.
 Still, it does justice to Chambers' sometimes-eclectic influences and adds an additional layer of understanding for her fans."

 Her single from the album, "Luka" (2011), is a rendition of Susan Vega's original from 1987.
-Hamad discussed how, "[she] strips away the 80’s synth-pop, replacing it with more traditional instrumentation including a prominent, bouncing bass, but keeps the airy musical feel meant to contrast with the dark tone of the lyrics."
+Hamad discussed how, "[she] strips away the 80's synth-pop, replacing it with more traditional instrumentation including a prominent, bouncing bass, but keeps the airy musical feel meant to contrast with the dark tone of the lyrics."
 Her autobiography, A Little Bird Told Me..., was co-authored with music journalist, Jeff Apter, and was issued later that year.

 Her second collaboration with Nicholson, Wreck & Ruin (September 2012), reached No. 6 and provided another ARIA Award for Best Country Album in the next year.
 Keefe found the album has, "the married couple layering intricate vocal harmonies over some casual, mostly acoustic country-rock...
 Though [it] impresses for its thematic focus and gallows humor, the economy of language in the songwriting occasionally scans as a bit pedestrian."

-On 23 April 2013, it was announced that Nicholson and Kasey Chambers had separated, with the collision of work and family life said to have forced their split.
+On April 23, 2013, it was announced that Nicholson and Kasey Chambers had separated, their split forced by the collision of work and family life.